mickjeon/amazon_sales_prediction/README.md

 Given that most ratings fall within the 3-4 range, the key to building a good model is in filtering out ratings of 1 and 5.
 Although our first model, polynomial regression, performed reasonably well within the 3-4 rating range, it was significantly bad in predicting ratings of 1 and 5.
 Similarly, our second model, the neural network, also struggled with predicting ratings of 1 and 5.

 We suspected that normalizing the ratings between 0 and 1 might be the cause.
-Our loss function, MSE, reacts less sensitively to small errors when values are between 0 and 1 compared to the original 1-5 scale.
+Our loss function, MSE, reacts less sensitively to large errors when values are between 0 and 1 compared to the original 1-5 scale.
 Therefore, we rebuilt the neural network model using the original rating scale of 1-5.
 To compare performance, we re-evaluated our first model, polynomial regression, using the original rating scale.
 When using the original 1-5 rating scale with the neural network model, we observed a significant improvement in predicting ratings of 1 and 5.

 ### K-Fold Cross Validation